 - Other additions: sliced grapes, sliced water chestnuts, slivered almonds, or marinated artichoke hearts

 - In a saucepan combine the uncooked rice, water, curry powder, and salt; cover and cook rice.
-Once the rice is cooked add the vinegar and canola oil and stir.
+Once the rice is cooked add the onion, vinegar, and canola oil and stir.
 Let the rice cool and then refrigerate for at least 3 hours (I usually do this step the night before).

 - Now add the rice to a bigger bowl and add the celery, peas, chicken, and other other addins–my favorite is grapes.
 Mix together and then add the mayo.
 Taste and add salt, if necessary.